 Ky was a nice kid although somewhat quiet and he has already left school and been placed in his occupation, which is food disposal, a very low-end job, which came as a surprise to everyone since he seemed bright enough.

 Cassia is a little ill over the whole thing because it’s so strange.
 Why did a different person show up on her microcard?
 Who was she supposed to be matched with?
 When an official pulls her aside during free time the next day to assure her it was a mistake and they’re trying to find out who placed Ky’s information on her card, Cassia is relieved that she’s still matched with Xander and she can move forward with her life.

 Except now she’s curious about Ky.
 Especially after the Official dropped a few clues about Ky’s rather mysterious past.
 It’s like when someone tells you that so and so likes you – you suddenly notice them a lot more.

 And there are other things going on – the increased scrutiny by the Officials, her grandfather’s secretive gift to her of Dylan Thomas’ “Do Not Go Gentle Into That Good Night” poem (a poem which she’s never heard, since the Society chose 100 poems to keep and destroyed the rest), her mother’s increasing travel for work – that cause Cassia some unease.
 Is this because she’s, for the first time, breaking a few rules or is something bigger going on?
 She doesn’t know.

 I’ll admit, at first I thought, “Eek, is this too much like The Giver?
 Is it just a knock off?”
 And yes, there are many similarities – the arranged marriages, the assigned jobs, the pills – but it is very much its own story and goes its own direction, which thrilled me to no end.

-And now I’m desperately waiting for the next installment.
+And now I’m desperately waiting for the next installment of this Matched book series.
 Maybe Bart’s method is better after all.

 ARC received from Penguin/Dutton